Dennis-DxSale/LiquidityGenerator/README.md

+#DxMint Liquidity Generator

-The following document will shared details on how to verify code of your Liquidity Generator Token
+The following document will share details on how to verify code of your Liquidity Generator Token

 ### BSCScan, EtherScan or Similar
 1. Start by first navigating to the verification section of BSCScan (https://bscscan.com/verifyContract) (Or for your chain)